BA (Hons)

 How You Study

 The course has three key strands to its delivery: practical/vocational study, design, and academic study.
-Across these three areas students can study and learn in a variety of environments including practical workshops, rehearsals, seminars, and lectures.
+Across these three areas you can study and learn in a variety of environments including practical workshops, rehearsals, seminars, and lectures.

 Modules